niwa/pyfreeipa/README.md

 The `pyfreeipa` module itself can be executed as a wrapper script around `pyfreeipa.Api`

-There are also some test scripts that demonstrate it's capabilites in the `tests` directory, they have their own [documentation](tests/README.md).
+There are also some test scripts that demonstrate it's capabilites in the `test` directory, they have their own [documentation](tests/README.md).

 # FreeIPA API Methods